isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 #### 1. My helper/confinement nanny is fully vaccinated.
 Why can’t I submit an entry application to bring her into Singapore?

-Due to the need to reschedule helpers and confinement nannies from higher-risk countries/regions, new entry applications can only be accepted for helpers and confinement nannies who remained in the following lower-risk countries/regions for 21 consecutive days before arrival:
+Due to the need to reschedule helpers and confinement nannies from Category III or IV countries/regions, <b>new entry applications</b> can only be accepted for helpers and confinement nannies who remained in Category I or II countries/regions for 21 consecutive days before arrival.
-- Brunei
-- Hong Kong
-- Macao
-- Mainland China
-- New Zealand
-- Taiwan

 We understand these measures are difficult for employers and seek understanding on the need for control measures to keep Singapore safe.
 We are working towards allowing new applications at a later date.